 Estate proceedings formalize family relationships in legal records.
 Broker profiles that previously listed family members as "possible associates" can now confirm those connections through court filings and property co-ownership records.
 This makes the family tree more complete and more searchable.

 Adult children or younger family members who had minimal broker exposure can suddenly appear across multiple sites when they inherit property or become trust beneficiaries.
-The estate transition creates a burst of new records for people who may not have had significant broker profiles before.
+The estate transition creates a burst of new records for people who may not have had significant listings before.

-See which broker sites are publishing your family's personal information from public records.
+See where are publishing your family's personal information from public records.

-Protect your family's privacy →We scan 1,000+ data broker and people-search sites for each family member involved in the transition.
+Protect your family's privacy →We scan every place that knows you for each family member involved in the transition.
 You'll see which sites have their information, how records are connected across family members, and what new listings have appeared from the transition.

 Removal requests go out for all covered family members.
-Operator-group resolution addresses broker networks that share data.
+Operator-group resolution addresses every place that knows yous that share data.
 Cross-referenced family listings are handled as part of the same workflow.

 Each removal is verified after processing.
 Non-compliant brokers receive legal deletion requests under CCPA and GDPR.
 Persistent listings get additional remediation.